 Finally, employers should expect that new legislation may eventually pass mandating additional time off for COVID-related purposes in the near future.

 The Employment & Labor Practice Group at Partridge Snow & Hahn is available to answer your questions about the FFCRA.
-For additional information and resources visit the firm's COVID-19 Advisory Group page.

-Date Created

-January 20, 2021
+Date Created January 20, 2021